ANSWERED: How do I turn on/off closed captioning on my Xfinity TV boxes?

 Turn Closed Captioning On or Off on Your HD TV Box (non-X1)

-Setting Closed Captioning Using the Xfinity On-Screen Guide
+Access Closed Captioning Settings With the Xfinity On-Screen Guide

 Closed Captioning - When to Use Your TV vs. Comcast Equipment